GPVcode/Restaurant-Reservation-App/README.md

 ### Create a Reservation

-Create a new reservation providing the first name, last name, mobile number, date, time, and party size the reservation.
+Create a new reservation providing the first name, last name, mobile number, date, time, and party size for the reservation.

 ![CreateReservation](assets/CreateReservation.png)